Skip to content

 • Two EC2 instances running in HA.

-• An S3 bucket to act as Posit Package Manager’s object storage.
+• An S3 bucket for Posit Package Manager’s object storage.

 • An RDS instance that includes a Postgres database for Posit Package Manager metadata.